spicy/strafe-analyzer/README.md

 Obviously all accountability is assumed by the player when they choose to inject, however this application does

-Currently, it is only usable on my servers on CSGO.
-But once CSS integration is finished, you will be able to use this on many other servers.

 You can request to make a beta account through a google forms link @ https://docs.google.com/forms/d/e/1FAIpQLSfZvBdjR4gZqw90hwvtgY_6iKO-iXUHs1068soIey2Lli8Mdg/viewform?usp=sf_link

 Heres a youtube video demonstrating a few features (ver 0.90 == https://www.youtube.com/watch?v=XSQNXGm-n3I)